mbartcus/cv/_portfolio/chatbot.md

 # Frames Dataset description
 To train LUIS we need data that contains examples of booking flights where we show what the chatbot could expect.
 We will use the Frames dataset which can be downloaded for free and is described further in this article.
-We also need to see what data format LUIS requires.
+As we can see in the following figure the data are composed of 1369 dialogues.
+Each dialogue is composed of a user utterance and a bot response.
+The user utterance is the text that the user sends to the bot.
+The bot response is the text that the bot sends back to the user.
+82 comunications users were not satisfied about the bot response.
+The user satisfaction is indicated by the ```userSurveyRating``` field.
+The True value indicates that the user was satisfied with the bot response.
+The value False indicates that the user was not satisfied with the bot response.

+{% include figure image_path="/assets/img_portfolio/chatbot/data.png" alt="this is a placeholder image" caption="Figure 1: Frames dataset." %}

 Frame dialogues are in JSON format.
 Each dialogue has five main fields: ```user_id```, ```wizard_id```, ```id```, ```userSurveyRating``` and ```turns```.